Frustrated Detroit-area residents clean up flooded homes

 “This loss paralyzed me,” Bonafede said in a Facebook plea for help to clear out the basement.

-Flooded homes were linked to a stormwater pumping station failure in Detroit at 1 a.m.
+Flooded homes were linked to a pump station failure in Detroit at 1 a.m.
 Saturday, Grosse Pointe Park told residents.

-Detroit officials planned to speak to reporters Monday afternoon.
+“It’s just too early to tell right now exactly what happened,” said Gary Brown, director of the Detroit Water and Sewerage Department, who promised an investigation while saying the system was not designed to handle so much water.

+Mayor Mike Duggan said Detroit had the most rain in one day in 80 years and that the stormwater system “was built for the climate of the 20th century and not the climate of the 21st century. … Here in the Midwest, it looks like these huge rain events are going to be our biggest risk.
+And that means that the system that served us so well the last century is going to be fundamentally changed if we are going to prevent this from happening over and over again.”

+The 2018 National Climate Assessment, the latest in a series of scientific reports required by Congress, predicted more humidity and rainfall in the Midwest and noted that increasing precipitation, “especially heavy rain events, has increased the overall flood risk, causing disruption to transportation and damage to property and infrastructure.”
+However, climate scientists generally avoid attributing individual storms to global warming without a detailed analysis.

-On I-94, a series of pumps is intended get rid of water on the major highway, which has many sections below ground level in Detroit.
-Power outages stymied the effort, according to the state Department of Transportation.
+Pumps were removing water from I-94, but much of it is below ground level in Detroit, which amplifies water accumulation, Whitmer said.
+Power outages hindered the effort over the weekend, according to the state Department of Transportation.

-Parts of I-94 in Detroit remained closed Monday, though the state was “making a lot of progress,” state police Lt.
-Mike Shaw said.

-“There were areas that probably had 18 feet of water.
-You’re actually seeing pavement,” Shaw said.
+Water on I-94 will recede as swollen rivers and creeks are able to swallow more of it from the pump stations, spokeswoman Diane Cross said.

-Nicole Connaire of Grosse Pointe Park said she was looking for a garden statue of a little boy and girl.
+Nicole Connaire of Grosse Pointe Park said she was looking for a garden statue of a little boy and girl that apparently was swept away during the storm.

-“They floated away somewhere and we cannot for the life of us locate them anywhere. … It might bring some joy to this otherwise crazy time,” she said.
+“They floated away somewhere and we cannot for the life of us locate them anywhere. … It might bring some joy to this otherwise crazy time,” she said on Facebook.

+The Democratic governor, who campaigned on a promise to fix the roads, urged legislative passage of a water infrastructure package.
+A plan she proposed last fall would allocate $238 million to upgrade stormwater systems.
+Republicans who control the Senate last week unveiled a $2.5 billion water infrastructure plan that would be funded primarily with federal COVID-19 relief aid.
+At least $300 million would be earmarked for stormwater and wastewater grants.

+A Detroit-area congresswoman, meanwhile, asked the U.S. Army Corps of Engineers to study “endless” flooding events in Wayne and western Washtenaw counties and to recommend specific improvements.